 Drive-in theaters were the most popular at a time when TV was only black-and-white with three channels.
 People want to have a "colorful" experience when you can just see "dull" black-and-white at home.
 But in the late 60s and early 70s, color TV became less expensive and more affordable overtime, as television networks no longer have to say stuff like "The following program is brought to you in living color" because everyone can see it.

 Cable television is a way to delivering signals to your TV other than the broadcast networks like NBC, CBS, ABC and PBS.
-But it did not become more popular until the 1980s, and even more popular in the 1990s, starting with MTV, which ruled Generation X. There were also starting to be 24-hour movie channels like HBO, which made older movies become more accessible to watch for free.
+But it did not become more popular until the 1980s, and even more popular in the 1990s, starting with MTV, which ruled Generation X. There were also starting to be 24-hour movie channels like HBO, which made older movies become more accessible to watch.

 As small towns and the human population grew over the years, many acres of land get overtaken by suburban/urban land with buildings and homes.
 It also led to land becoming more expensive, so it led to fewer drive-in theaters being made.

 Car culture and rock and roll were parts of a teen's dream in the 50s and 60s.
 This meant there were fancy cars, and this also led to an increase of car collecting.
 They were also a lot comfy as the seats felt like the couch you have at home.
 However, after the 1973 oil crisis, America shifted towards the smaller, less comfy cars we have today, making the drive-in experiences less enjoyable.

 Technology wasn't advanced enough to have less expensive air conditioners during the peak of drive-in theaters.
 But both at homes and inside movie theaters, air conditioning became more accessible and affordable to use, which leads to the struggles of when it gets too hot or cold, and when mosquitos start bothering you.
 "Ahhhh... the good ol' days..."